WELCOME TO RQMO/ Quebec Coalition of Orphan Diseases

 RQMO on the move

-On April 30, RQMO held an information booth at CHU Sainte-Justine to raise public awareness of rare diseases.
-This initiative raised awareness of our organization and the services we offer, particularly in terms of support and information.
+On June 18, the RQMO set up an information booth at CHU Sainte-Justine to raise public awareness of rare diseases.
+This initiative helped raise awareness of our organization and the services we offer, particularly in terms of support and information.

-We look forward to seeing you there again on June 18.
+We look forward to being there again this fall.

 CONTACT OUR iRARE CENTER FOR PERSONALIZED HELP FOR YOURSELF, YOUR CHILD OR A RELATIVE.
 FREE, BILINGUAL SERVICE OFFERED BY A PROFESSIONAL